Opioids: Abuse & Addiction Treatment

 • Have experienced a prior overdose.

-While the above risk factors indicate who may be more vulnerable to overdose, anyone who uses opioids is at risk, and risk increases with misuse, especially with the increased presence of super-potent synthetic opioids such as fentanyl being added to counterfeit pills, heroin, and other illicit drugs.5,9
+While the above risk factors indicate who may be more vulnerable to overdose, anyone who uses opioids is at risk, and the risk increases with misuse, especially with the rising presence of super-potent synthetic opioids such as fentanyl being added to counterfeit pills, heroin, and other illicit drugs.5,9

 Opioid Dependence and Withdrawal

-Over time, consistent use of opioids can lead to your body becoming dependent on them to feel well and avoid withdrawal symptoms.
-Dependence is a normal consequence of the body adapting to continued opioid use and can occur in the absence of an opioid use disorder, or addiction.3
+Over time, consistent use of opioids can lead to a person becoming dependent on them to feel well and avoid withdrawal symptoms.
+Dependence is a normal consequence of the body adapting to continued opioid use and is not necessarily a sign of an opioid use disorder or addiction.3

 Cutting back significantly or quitting opioids altogether results in physical and psychological withdrawal symptoms in those who have become opioid-dependent.
-How severe withdrawal will be can be influenced by several factors such as the specific opioid(s) used, how long and how often they were used, the individual’s general health, and other drugs or medications a person regularly uses.3
+The severity of these withdrawal symptoms can be influenced by several factors such as the specific opioid(s) used, how long and how often they were used, the individual’s general health, and other drugs or medications a person regularly uses.3

 Treatment for Opioid Addiction

 Addiction is a far-reaching disorder affecting the brain.
-Opioid addiction, which is diagnosed by doctors as opioid use disorder, is marked by the inability to control your use of opioids, even after they have caused significant harm in one or more areas of your life.8,21
+Opioid addiction, which is diagnosed by doctors as opioid use disorder, is marked by the inability to control opioid use, even after they have caused significant harm in one or more areas of a person’s life.8,21

-Addiction is a disorder that, while not curable, can be effectively treated and managed.22 When you’re in the midst of an opioid addiction, it’s easy to feel that there is no hope or that you’ll be stuck in a cycle of compulsive use forever.
+Addiction is a disorder that, while not curable, can be effectively treated and managed.
+When in the midst of an opioid addiction, it’s easy to feel that there is no hope or that you’ll be stuck in a cycle of compulsive use forever.
 This is not true.
-Treatment works, and there is hope for you.
-Even if you’ve tried rehab in the past and gone back to opioid use, you can still recover.
-Relapse is a common part of the recovery process, and it may take several attempts to achieve lasting recovery.22 If you’ve relapsed, you may need an adjustment in your treatment plan.23
+Treatment works, and there is hope.22